Battle of Warka: Background

-The battle
+Battle

 After both Swedish groups had joined, they crossed the Pilica, which lasted a whole night.
 At the same time, Polish forces under Lubomirski caught the Swedish rearguard.
 The skirmish, which took place near Kozienice, ended with complete destruction of the Swedes.
 The survivors, who reached Frederick VI, told him about the danger, but the margrave waited with destruction of the bridge until the morning of April 7.

 After leaving the rearguard along the river, the Swedes formed a 4-kilometer long column, and began marching towards Warsaw.
 When The Polish forces arrived, the column stretched from Piaseczno in the north to Warka in the south.
 Frederick VI did not feel threatened, as the Pilica was very wide after snowmelt, and there was no bridge available for The Polish cavalry.
 The Poles, however, quickly found a ford, crossing the river near the village of Winiary, where they immediately attacked the Swedish reiters located.
 The Polish forces were then divided into three groups.
 One of the groups, under Czarniecki, attacked the Swedes guarding the partly destroyed bridge.
 After capturing the bridge, Polish engineers rebuilt it, which allowed three regiments to cross the Pilica.
-At the same time Lubomirski attacked the regiment of an officer named Ritter, destroying it.
+In the meantime, Lubomirski caught up with lieutenant colonel Ritter's regiment forming the Swedish rearguard, defeating it and killing its commander.

 Frederick VI, whose forces shrank to between 2,200 and 2,500, ordered some units to guard the wagons, while the remaining regiments took positions at the edge of a forest, waiting for the attacking Poles with loaded muskets.
 Since Swedish troops stood in front of the forest, it was impossible for the Poles to encircle them, and a frontal attack was the only solution.